2022 Philippine presidential election: Bongbong Marcos (PFP)

-Sara Duterte (Lakas)

-On July 9, 2021, Davao City mayor Sara Duterte said that she was open to running for president.
-However, there was no final decision yet.
-On September 9, 2021, she said that she was not running for president since her father, President Duterte was running for vice president, and they had agreed that only one of them would run for a national position.
-On November 11, she resigned from Hugpong ng Pagbabago and joined Lakas–CMD the same day.
-She filed her candidacy on November 13, 2021, substituting for Lyle Fernando Uy.
-Partido Federal ng Pilipinas adopted Duterte as their vice presidential candidate and Bongbong Marcos's running mate.
-Lakas and Duterte then announced that they were supporting Marcos's presidential bid; PDP–Laban first turned down her appeal for support.
-Later, on March 22, PDP-Laban endorsed Marcos Jr., but President Duterte chose to remain neutral.

 Jose Montemayor Jr. (DPP)

 Cardiologist Jose Montemayor Jr. filed his candidacy on October 1, 2021, under the Democratic Party of the Philippines.
 He vowed to eliminate COVID-19, corruption, and criminality once elected.

-Rizalito David (DPP)

-David filed his candidacy on October 8.
-David was most notable for losing a quo warranto petition against Grace Poe in the 2016 election.

 Isko Moreno (Aksyon)

 At the start of 2021, pollster Pulse Asia published an opinion poll showing Isko Moreno in second place for president, and statistically tied for first with President Duterte in the vice presidential race.
 The 1Sambayan convenors' group then included Moreno as one of the people they would consider choosing as its presidential candidate.
 Moreno begged off, as he was concentrating on his mayoral duties.
 By June, Moreno informed them that he was declining their offer.
 On September, Moreno was named president of Aksyon Demokratiko, the party founded by the late Raul Roco.
 Moreno announced his candidacy on September 22 with Dr. Willie Ong as his running mate.

 Some of Moreno proposed policies include maintaining the Duterte administration's "Build!
 Build!
 Build!
 Program", additional public housing, development of agriculture, tourism and creative industries, strengthening of policies in healthcare and education, maintaining peaceful international relations, and ending divisive politics in favor of an "open governance" rooted in "competence" over "connections".